April 15, 2025 | 12:17 GMT +7

 Vietnam has been implementing a National Action Plan on Food System Transformation since 2023, which is closely associated with an agroecological approach and includes One Health as a critical component.
 One Health is being progressively integrated into a variety of sectors, including soil health, pesticide regulation, food safety assurance, and antibiotic use control, as well as plant protection practices and livestock production, according to the VAAS leadership.

 Investment and economic impact are also critical factors, in addition to technical integration.
-According to recent data, the economic burden of foodborne diseases is as high as USD 100 billion annually, while annual investments in One Health initiatives amount to approximately USD 25 million.
-These stark contrasts highlight the need for stronger policy engagement, increased resource mobilization, and better data integration to bolster the effectiveness of One Health interventions.
+According to the World Bank, the economic loss due to foodborne diseases is USD 115 billion annually, with the majority of this burden falling on low- and middle-income countries (LMICs).
+In comparison, annual investments in One Health-related initiatives under ILRI’s Health Program amount to approximately USD 25 million.

 CGIAR research programs are attempting to integrate soil and plant health as essential elements of a sustainable food system.
 The African Union’s Fertilizer and Soil Health Action Plan, adopted in May 2024, serves as a concrete example of how the scope of One Health is expanding beyond health into agriculture and environmental sustainability.